ginkoid/dtesters-es/readme.md

 ## Running your own

-Before running, create an elasticsearch cluster (a single node with 512MB RAM works fine), and create an index called `events`.
+Before running, create an elasticsearch cluster (a single node with 512MB RAM works fine), and create an index called `event`.
 The index's mappings and settings are in `index.json`.

 * `app.js` will
   * listen for Trello webhooks to `/dtesters/events`, and ingest events into elasticsearch one at a time